it-arjan/NLog.ZeroConfig/readme.txt

 // fallback log folder = Path.GetTempfolder()
 ILogger _logger = LogManager.CreateLogger(typeof(yourClass));

+// Create with specific log level
+ILogger _logger = LogManager.CreateLogger(typeof(yourClass), "Error")

-// allows to set log level using a simple string, the casing does not matter ILogger _logger = LogManager.CreateLogger(typeof(yourClass), "Error")
+// since 1.1.5, set log level after creation, casing does not matter _logger.SetLevel("Error")

 // allows to set fallback log path
 ILogger _logger = LogManager.CreateLogger(typeof(yourClass), ILogLevel.Error, "logging-fallback-folder-must-exist")

 _logger.Debug("The focus is on {0} logging and on {1}", "RELIABLE", "convenience");
-_logger.Debug("a mistake in message parameter numbering will {1} throw an Exception but an error message in log file", "NOT");
+_logger.Debug("a mistake in message parameter numbering will NOT throw an Exception, but produces an error message in log file. {1}", "Like this");

 --------
 -- Version 1.0 --